Charles C. Hascall: Biography

 Charles Chandler Hascall was born in Peru, Massachusetts, on November 7, 1796, to Samuel Hascall and Esther Starkweather.
 His father died while he was young, and he and his brother William were adopted by his uncle Jeremiah.
 Jeremiah already had a son named Charles, so Hascall was known as Charles Chandler or just Chandler.
 He served in the War of 1812.

-He moved to Michigan in 1819, and opened a hotel in Auburn, Michigan, as early as 1825.
+He moved to Michigan Territory in 1819, and opened a hotel in Auburn, Michigan, as early as 1825.
 He was a justice of the peace in Pontiac Township, Michigan, from 1827 to 1829, and township clerk in 1829 and 1830.
 Complaints were made about Hascall's conduct as justice of the peace in 1828, but Territorial Governor Lewis Cass did not find sufficient cause to remove him from office.
 He represented Oakland County on the Territorial Council from 1832 to 1835, and was elected as a Democrat to the Michigan Senate for its first term from 1835 to 1837.

 Hascall moved to Genesee County in 1836.
 That same year, he was appointed receiver of public monies for Michigan, and resigned his senate seat on the final day of its session, on July 26, 1836, in order to begin serving in the post.
 He was removed from the post in 1842, and President James K. Polk re-appointed him in March 1845.

 Hascall reached the rank of major general in the state militia.
 During the Black Hawk War he was commander of the Oakland Cavalry and assembled a company of mounted men to serve under Winfield Scott.
 He commanded a division during the time of Toledo War, and led them on a march to Toledo in 1835, but as there was no enemy to fight, they returned to their homes soon after.